 - Pain in the front of the shoulder

-- Pain in the inner arm, inner elbow traveling down to the into the fourth and fifth fingers
+- Pain in the inner arm, inner elbow traveling down to the into the middle and ring fingers

 - Breast pain